-Android Automotive OS allows users to install apps in the car.
-In order to reach users on this platform, you need to distribute a driver-optimized app that is compatible with Android Automotive OS.
-You can re-use almost all of the code and resources in your Android Auto app, but you must create a separate build that meets the requirements on this page.
+Android Automotive OS lets users install apps in the car.
+To reach users on this platform, you need to distribute a driver-optimized app that is compatible with Android Automotive OS.
+You can reuse almost all the code and resources in your Android Auto app, but you must create a separate build that meets the requirements on this page.

 Development overview

-Adding Android Automotive OS support is simple and only requires a few steps:
+Adding Android Automotive OS support only requires a few steps, as described in the sections that follow:

 Design considerations

 Android Automotive OS takes care of laying out the media content that it receives from your app's media browser service.
-This means that your app doesn't draw the UI and your app does not start any of your activities when a user triggers media playback.
+This means that your app doesn't draw the UI and doesn't start any of your activities when a user triggers media playback.

-If you are implementing Settings or Sign-in activities, these activities must be vehicle-optimized.
-You should refer to the Design guidelines for Android Automotive OS while designing those areas of your app.
+If you are implementing settings or sign-in activities, these activities must be vehicle-optimized.
+Refer to the Design guidelines for Android Automotive OS while designing those areas of your app.

 Set up your project